Federated Learning with Buffered Asynchronous Aggregation: Appendix

+\algname is compatible with SecAgg, because with $K>1$ updates in the buffer, SecAgg provides its promise by hiding individual updates in the aggregate.
+Since \algname supports SecAgg, it can be easily extended to provide global DP.
+In asynchronous FL settings, the server has no control over which clients participate in a particular model update and client availability is dynamic.
+For such settings, privacy amplification by sampling is not feasible.
+DP-FTRL \citep{dpftrl} has emerged as a suitable solution to address this issue. \algname with DP-FTRL is straightforward and we show in Algorithm \ref{alg:server} how one can extend \algname to provide global DP.
+The three functions, \textit{InitializeTree}, \textit{AddToTree}, and \textit{GetSum} in Algorithm \ref{alg:server} correspond to those of the DP-FTRL algorithm.
+We defer to Section B.1 in \citep{dpftrl} for more in-depth descriptions of the functions.

-This section provides a convergence guarantee for \algname{} in the smooth, non-convex setting.
-Most previous work analyzes synchronous federated learning methods~\cite{dont_use_minibatch, fedprox, adaptive-fl-optimization, fedavg_conv_Li, Stitch_LocalSGD, restarted_SGD_Yu, li2019communication, haddadpour_localdescent, SCAFFOLD}.
-In contrast, in \algname{}, clients are trained asynchronously and the client updates are first aggregated in a buffer before producing a global model update.
-Hence, it is important to understand the relationship between client computation and global communication under asynchrony and buffered aggregation.
-We use the following notation throughout: $[m]$ represents the set of all client indices, $\nabla F_i(w)$ denotes the gradient with respect to the loss on client $i$'s data, $g_i(w; \zeta_i)$ denotes the stochastic gradient on client $i$, $K$ is the buffer size for aggregation before producing each server update, and $Q$ denotes the number of local steps taken by each client.
-We make the following assumptions in the analysis.
+In this section, we provide a convergence guarantee for \algname{} in the smooth, non-convex setting.
+Most previous works analyze synchronous federated learning methods, such as the works in \citep{dont_use_minibatch, fedprox, adaptive-fl-optimization, fedavg_conv_Li, Stitch_LocalSGD, restarted_SGD_Yu, li2019communication, haddadpour_localdescent, SCAFFOLD}.
+In contrast, in \algname{}, clients train asynchronously, and the client updates are first aggregated in a buffer before producing a server model update.
+Hence, it is essential to understand the relationship between client computation and server communication under asynchrony with buffered aggregation.

+\textbf{Notation.} We use the following notation throughout: $[m]$ represents the set of all client indices, $\nabla F_i(w)$ denotes the gradient with respect to the loss on client $i$'s data, $f^*$ denotes the minimum of $f(w)$, $g_i(w; \zeta_i)$ denotes the stochastic gradient on client $i$, $K$ is the buffer size for aggregation before producing each server update, and $Q$ denotes the number of local steps taken by each client.
+We make the following assumptions throughout.

 \begin{assumption} (Unbiasedness of client stochastic gradient) $\mathbb{E}_{\zeta_i}[g_i(w ; \zeta_i))] = \nabla F_i(w)$. \end{assumption} \begin{assumption} (Bounded local and global variance) for all clients $i \in [m]$, and